Promises, potential pitfalls of software-enabled flash

 The promise behind SEF is to provide users with more flexibility to define and control how to best use their flash storage, according to Thomas Coughlin, president of Coughlin Associates.

-"[Users being able to] manipulate the firmware associated with the storage device could mean a lot," Coughlin said.
-But for SEF to work, he said, users will also have to invest in new hardware, which could affect how quickly and widely the technology is adopted.
+"[Users being able to] manipulate the drive behavior and functionality associated with the storage device could mean a lot," Coughlin said.
+But for SEF to work, he said, users will also have to adopt new SEF hardware, which could affect how quickly and widely the technology is adopted.

 In August at Flash Memory Summit 2022, Kioxia showcased an E1.L EDSFF quad-level cell drive made specifically for SEF.
 The drive, which is not yet generally available, uses SEF in place of any flash management and DRAM requirements.
 Now, the technology is in search of users -- another reason adoption might be affected.